Skip to main content

 Lu’s Fall

-Lu was the villain from the previous seasons.
-She acts with extreme arrogance since the beginning, pretending she was untouchable.
-Yet, with her father discovering about her relationship with Valerio, her life changes radically.
+Lu (Danna Paola) was the villain from the previous seasons.
+She acts with extreme arrogance from the beginning, pretending she is untouchable.
+Yet, when her father discovers her relationship with Valerio (Jorge López), her life changes radically.

 It feels a little like karma.
 Yet, after a while, you may pity her.
-And so did Nadia.
+And so did Nadia (Mina El Hammani).
 Despite how much Lu made her suffer, Nadia shows, more than once, that she is better than Lu—truly rewarding to watch.

 Surprisingly, a friendship was born.
 Two enemies united by the same goals.
-Not exactly new as a creative choice, but very well worked here.
+Not exactly a new creative choice, but very well executed here.
 Nadia makes Lucrécia a better person, and Lu helps the Muslim girl to free herself from her own prejudices.

 Undeniably beautiful, Nadia’s decision to share the scholarship with Lu seemed to be the typical happy ending.